 Dusk-to-dawn control wastes more than 60% of streetlight energy by providing light when it is not needed.

-Dusk-to-dawn streetlight control is not only wasteful, but it delivers sub-standard lighting when it cannot adapt to its environment, events, or demand:
+Dusk-to-dawn streetlight control is not only wasteful, but also delivers sub-standard lighting when it cannot adapt to its environment:

 - There are different types of streets serving different transportation needs: local streets, laneways, primary collectors, secondary collectors, primary arterials, secondary arterials, expressways, and different types of highways